Heather Kramer Almquist, MA, LPC, CT, NCP

 Douglassville Therapy Cat

 Vincent was adopted by Sanctuary Counseling in the early summer months of 2016 and has since become an indispensable member of our family.
 His sweet and loveable nature has made him the perfect addition to our home.
 Vincent loves meeting new people and is always up for a comforting cuddle whenever you need it.
 He loves sleeping, warm snuggles, and anyone who is willing to give him a belly rub.
 He will soak up all the attention he can get!
 Vincent has been a blessing to Sanctuary and has quickly become the heart of our home, bringing people together since the day he arrived.
-There isn’t a day that can’t be brightened by our furry little friend.
+There is not a day that can’t be brightened by our furry little friend.

 Douglassville Therapy Bunny